LiyanaRoslie/ds-keywords/README.md

 Next, the articles contents are analyzed to find some clues regarding the popular data science articles, etc, followed by the analysis for the Data Science job market in the ` eda.ipynb ` notebook.

-Finally topic modelling is done separately for the articles and jobs' listings in ` ML-TopicModelling-Articles.ipynb ` and ` ML-TopicModelling-JobsListings.ipynb ` respectively.
+Finally topic modelling is done separately for the articles and jobs' listings in ` ML-TopicModelling-Articles.ipynb ` and ` ML-TopicModelling-JobsListings.ipynb ` in their respective Jupyter notebooks.

 <div id="datasets"></div>